Language

 Reduced Transparency -

-Click Copy on any row to copy that specific value
+Hover any row and click its copy button to copy that single value

-Your User Agent string identifies your browser, OS, and device to websites
+Your User Agent identifies your browser, OS, and device to every website

-Click Export JSON to save all data for debugging
+Click Export JSON to save all details for a bug report

-All detection runs locally - no data sent to any server
+All detection runs locally — nothing is sent to a server

 Advanced info includes GPU, battery, and network details